HaloPSA plugin

 • Basic using Username & Password

-2. Configure an Agent account in HaloPSA
+2. Configure an Agent in HaloPSA

 3. Register an application in HaloPSA